Child specialist at Yashoda Hospital, Ghaziabad

 Our expert pediatricians can solve most health problems of newborns, and are trained specifically to handle the most complex and high-risk situations.

 Our hospital provides 3 separate areas for babies who require special care including:

 - We offer a Level III NICU (Neonatal Intensive Care Unit).

 - An isolation area

-The babies who are born in the hospital are kept under the care of a Consultant Neonatologist and qualified trained Resident Paediatric doctors.
-We possess a state-of-the-art Foetal and Paediatric Cardiology Department where Foetal Echocardiography is performed for high-risk pregnancies.
+The babies who are born in the hospital are kept under the care of a Consultant Neonatologist and qualified trained Resident Paediatrics doctors.
+We possess a state-of-the-art Foetal and Paediatrics Cardiology Department where Foetal Echocardiography is performed for high-risk pregnancies.

 At Yashoda Hospital, we continue to encourage mothers to continue the process of bonding with their children even when placed in the NICU.